peci1/robot_body_filter/README.md

     how old scans you still want to process.
 - `transforms/timeout/unreachable` (`float`, default `0.2 s`)

     How long to wait while getting unreachable TF.
+- `transforms/require_all_reachable` (`bool`, default `false`)

+   If true, the filter won't publish anything until all transforms are reachable.
 - `bounding_sphere/compute` (`bool`, default `false`)

     Whether to compute and publish bounding sphere.